iszell/bitfire/readme+4.txt

 comes with multiple transfer routines.
 You can read more about the two 2bit receivers for the 1541 and the 1551 protocol below.

 How to build from source
 ^^^^^^^^^^^^^^^^^^^^^^^^
 We recommend to use the precompiled version, but if you want to compile for yourself go into the bitfire folder and use "make".
-This will create an installer and include files based on config.inc (see readme.txt)
+This will create "bitnax", "d64write" and an installer and include files based on config.inc (see readme.txt)

 "make installers" will build Bitfire for all supported platforms and drives and it will create an installer_*.prg and a bunch of loader_*.inc files for each.

 "make save_routines" will compile the save routine (save_*.prg) and create common include files (save_*.inc) for all supported platforms and drives.
 See more details below.

 Plus/4 protocols and receivers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^